microsoftgraph/msgraph-sdk-powershell/src/SchemaExtensions/beta/docs/Microsoft.Graph.Beta.SchemaExtensions.md

 That application can be the one that initially created the extension, or some other application owned by the signed-in user.
 This criteria for the owner property allows a signed-in user to make updates through other applications they don't own, such as Microsoft Graph Explorer.
 When using Graph Explorer to update a schemaExtension resource, include the owner property in the PATCH request body.
-For more information, see the Extensions section in Known issues with Microsoft Graph.